DavidCGranger/Dell-Precision-7520-Legacy-macOS/README.md

 quickly going over how to fix at least one of these issues.
-What's happening, is, AlpsHID, the kext for Magic trackpad Emulation isn't liking the installer, so you need to disable it temporally for the install process.
+What's happening, is, AlpsHID, the kext for Magic trackpad Emulation isn't liking the installer, so you need to disable it temporally for the install process with a Plist-Editor.
 I didn't yet find a fix for USB, but you should be able to install macOS like this and as soon as the install is complete, everything should work as intended.